proger/uk4b/README.md

 ## Submission

+Teams that intend to participate should register by filling in [this form](https://forms.gle/46gamdVXhFkBeZeX8).

-We will release the test set (uncorrected texts only) later, along with instructions on how to submit your model's output.
+We will release the test set (uncorrected texts only), along with the instructions on how to submit your model's output, to the registered participants on February 13, 2023.

+The code of the participating systems should be openly published.

+## Publication

+Participants in the shared task are invited to submit a paper to the UNLP 2023 workshop.
+Please see the [UNLP website](https://unlp.org.ua/) for details.
+Accepted papers will appear in the ACL anthology and will be presented at a session of UNLP 2023 specially dedicated to the Shared Task.

+Submitting a paper is **not mandatory** for participating in the Shared Task.

+## Important Dates

+December 20, 2023 — Shared task announcement
+February 12, 2023 — Registration deadline
+February 13, 2023 — Release of test data to registered participants
+February 20, 2023 — Shared Task paper submission
+March 10, 2023 — Submission of system responses
+March 13, 2023 — Notification of acceptance
+March 14, 2023 — Results of the Shared Task announced to participants
+March 27, 2023 — Camera-ready Shared Task papers due
+May 2 or 6, 2023 — Workshop dates

 ## Contacts